- Number 1 in London for student satisfaction according to the Complete University Guide 2017

 Our nursing degrees are ranked:

-- 1st in London for student satisfaction by the Complete University Guide 2017
+- First in London for student satisfaction by the Complete University Guide 2017

 What you'll study